 - Take advantage of the temperate weather and gorgeous fall foliage by hosting your party outdoors.
 If you have a Halloween garden party, set the scene with outdoor string lights, cozy floor cushions, and delicious barbecue.

 - Set up a "mad scientist" bar station for the adults to give your cocktail party a timely twist.
 You can either print out the recipe instructions and layout all the ingredients for guests to make the drinks themselves, or consider hiring a bartender to walk your guests through the process.
 Make sure to give your cocktails a fun, Halloween-themed name.

 - For something less laborious for your guests, put out a Halloween punch in a chic cauldron-like vessel.
 Simply fill it with a delicious punch but call it a potion, or incorporate dry ice to make it look like witch's brew (just make sure your guests don't drink it right away).

 - When overt Halloween décor isn't your cup of tea, get festive with food instead.
 A great way to do this is by creating stylish goodie bags for guests that are filled with bat-shaped cookies, ghost marshmallows, and skull-like lollipops.
-If you tie a name tag to the bags, this can also be a cute, personalized placemat at the dining table.
+If you tie a name tag to the bags, this can also be a cute and personalized placemat at the dining table.

 - There are so many fall-appropriate treats to delight your guests with other than drugstore candy.
 Think caramel apples, pecan pies, apple pies, pumpkin cupcakes, and decorated sugar cookies.